 Trench Coat or Jacket

-Having lived in the south where we generally went straight from cold to blazing hot in the spring, I had never owned a trench coat until last year.
+Having lived in the south where we generally went straight from cold to blazing hot in the spring, I had never owned a trench coat until a few years ago.
 But even in Arizona, I wore it more than I had expected.
-I’m hoping to wear it even more often in Ohio.
+And here in Ohio I wear one quite frequently.
+In fact, I wore my full length trench to church this past Sunday.

 LIGHTWEIGHT TOPS & BLOUSES